mortenivar/Jed-modes/README.tabcomplete.txt

 one key (sequence) bound to invoking the prompt, it may not detect the one you're actually using.
 In that case, check those key bindings and remove the one(s) you're not using.

+  variable Minimum_Completion_Word_Size = 2;

+This variable controls the minimum size for words that are candidates for completion.
+If completion is from a generic word list such as a list that may be generated with the "aspell (..) dump master (..)" command, then personally I prefer a rather large value such as e.g. 10 for this variable so that the completion candidates will be limited to words that are cumbersome to write and/or difficult to spell.
+I think it is especially convenient if also the variable Use_Completion_Menu is set to 1.

 All of these variables should first be entered globally in your ~/.jedrc with your preferred default values (or no values) and then possibly fine